Celebrities who experience tinnitus

 "Looking after your ears is unfortunately something you don't think about until there's a problem.
 I wish I'd thought about it earlier."2

-If you're interested in learning more about our tinnitus solutions, or would like to check your hearing, click here or call 1800 340 631 to book a FREE appointment with your local HEARINGLife clinic.
+If you're interested in learning more about our tinnitus solutions, or would like to check your hearing, click here or call 1800 340 631 to book a no cost* appointment with your local HEARINGLife clinic.

 1Hearing Health Foundation, Artists talk about tinnitus.
 Accessed June 25, 2015.
 Available here.